-- what the contract says and what the customer think they are paying for, just goods or for the service provided
+- what the contract says and what the customer thinks they are paying for, just goods or for the service provided

 - if the invoice is for goods issued by the supplier directly to the customer rather than an intermediary

-- if the broker taking is physical possession or ownership of the alcohol - if they do, they are a wholesaler in their own right, if they do not - they are arranging a sale
+- is the broker taking physical possession or ownership of the alcohol - if they do, they are a wholesaler in their own right, if they do not - they are arranging a sale

 The following are examples of the types of activity which fall under the definition of ‘arranging a sale’: